gaborcselle/jsonl-gazelle/README.md

 The generated file is automatically excluded from git via `.gitignore` to keep the repository lightweight.

 ## What's next / Roadmap
+- [ ] Pretty print view: Syntax highlighting
+- [ ] Pretty print view: Fix first rendering bug
+- [ ] Find / Replace: Implement great Find / Replace / Replace All with Regex option and highlighting
+- [ ] Large files: Generate a file with `generate-large.js`, loading fails above 100 MB with "Assertion Failed: Argument is `undefined` or `null`."
+- [ ] Split codebase: Figure out how to split into separate files, maybe one per view?
 - [X] Virtualize data loading
 - [X] Table view: Row deletion and addition - this should be on right-click on the row header, allow Delete, Insert above, and insert below
 - [X] Table view: Allow re-ordering columns, allow hiding /unhiding columns - like Google Sheets